What is Carer’s Allowance?

 For other queries, contact the Carer’s Allowance Unit:

 In Scotland, an additional Carer’s Allowance Supplement is available.
 This is paid twice a year to eligible Carer’s Allowance recipients, usually in June and December.
-Payments are £230.10 in 2020.
+The payment each time is £231.40 in 2021.

 In Northern Ireland